gyandeep2902/Hospital_Management_System/README.md

 ## ✨ Features
 * **Intuitive Graphical User Interface (GUI):** Built with Qt widgets for ease of use.
 * **Patient Data Management:**
-  * Allows submission of new patient records including like Patient ID (mandatory), Patient Name (mandatory), Date of Birth, Doctor Seen, Blood Group, Date Admitted , Amount Paid, Payment Method etc.
+  * Allows submission of new patient records including like Patient ID (mandatory), Patient Name (mandatory), Date of Birth, Doctor Seen, Blood Group, Date Admitted, Amount Paid, Payment Method etc.
   * Validates that Patient ID and Name are not empty upon submission.
 * **SQLite Database Integration:** All patient information is persistently stored in a local `patients.db` SQLite database file.
 * **Patient Search Functionality:** Quickly retrieve and display full details of a patient by entering their unique Patient ID.